Anch0r1/PINN-elastodynamics/README.md

 ![Paper reference stress plots](results/paper_reference/Paper_s_plots.png)

-The shape and sign of all three stress components line up well, showing that the model accurately captured the physics involved in this problem.
+The predicted stress distributions replicate the main shapes, signs, and temporal ordering of the reference results, indicating that the model captures the qualitative elastodynamic behaviour of the problem.

-**Von Mises stress history** at the point (0, 0.1), the location closest to
+**Von Mises stress history** at the point (0, 0.1):
-yielding:

 ![Von Mises history](results/von_mises_history.png)